HCL-TECH-SOFTWARE/digital-experience/docs/dev-portlet/wpsbscfg.md

 ```

-Loading classes for portlets
+-   **Loading classes for portlets**

-:   HCL DX class loading follows the WebSphere® Application Server hierarchy for class paths and search orders.
+    HCL DX class loading follows the WebSphere® Application Server hierarchy for class paths and search orders.
 You can reference a class if the parent class loader can reference it or your own class loader can reference it.
 You cannot reference a class if a child class loader references it.
 The graphic illustrates where HCL DX and portlet applications fit into the class loading hierarchy.

     In the following graphic runtime class path patches \(RCP\) are at the beginning of the hierarchy.
 Runtime class path \(RP\) branches from runtime class path patches.
 Runtime extensions \(RE\) branches from runtime class path, and application extensions \(AEX\) branch from runtime extensions.
 Application class loaders \(AC1\), application class loaders \(AC2\), and application class loaders \(AC3\) are portlet applications that branch from application extensions.

     ![Portal class paths](../images/classpaths.jpg)

-    As illustrated, HCL DX is an application extension \(AEX\) in WebSphere Application Server.
+    As illustrated, HCL DX is an application extension \(AEX\) in WebSphere® Application Server.
 The HCL DX core classes are in the class path [PortalServer\_root](../reference/wpsdirstr.md#wp_root)/shared/app.
 If an installed portlet application includes a class loader, the portlet application class loader is an application class loader \(ACx\) in HCL DX.

     If you suspect a classloading problem, ensure that the required classes are in the appropriate class path according to the classloading hierarchy.

-## Creating the JAR file {#jarfile .section}
+## Creating the JAR file

 Next, the portlet must be packaged in the JAR file format.
 To create a JAR file with the name `HelloWorld.jar`, enter the following command: